-Engineer will calculate area of each Overdepth Patch in square feet (square meters) at the middepth of the pavement.
-Area of each patch less than 1 square foot (0.1 m2) will be counted as 1 square foot (0.1 m2) for payment purposes.
+Engineer will calculate area of each Overdepth Patch in square feet at the mid-depth of the pavement.
+Area of each patch less than 1 square foot will be counted as 1 square foot for payment purposes.

 2530.05 BASIS OF PAYMENT.